yohannes916/mismartera/backend/PROBABILITY_TRADING_REQUIREMENTS.md

 2. **Latency**
    - 1-3 second response time per request
-   - Not suitable for real-time sub-second trading
+   - Not suitable for real-+time sub-second trading
    - Better for minute-bar or higher timeframes

 3. **Consistency**